SoCalPLS/SoCalPLS.github.io/index.md

 The SoCal Programming Languages and Systems Workshop is an informal gathering of programming languages and systems researchers in Southern California.

-This spring, we'll meet at the [University of California, San Diego][ucsd] on Friday, February 7th, 2025.
+This spring, we'll meet at the [University of California, San Diego][ucsd] in room CSE (Computer Science and Engineering) 1202 on
+Friday, February 7th, 2025.

 ### Submit abstracts [here](https://docs.google.com/forms/d/e/1FAIpQLSf2X31DYMV4r3mbJvN0dsblQHaJ_ljmBfgc8zFcVxRX2XX1bg/viewform?pli=1) by Friday, January 10th ###